online-go/online-go.com/CONTRIBUTING.md

 npm run dev
 ```

-If you're on linux, you can simply type `make` and it will do all this for you as well.
+If you're on Linux, you can simply type `make` and it will do all this for you as well.

 Once running, you can then navigate to [http://dev.beta.online-go.com:8080/](http://dev.beta.online-go.com:8080/)
 which loads the interface from your local server that you just started with gulp, and